 Lost, damaged or unwanted hearing aids

-Contact us on 01823 342187 if you have lost, damaged or no longer need your personal NHS hearing aid or one we have loaned to you.
+Contact us on 01823 342187 if you have lost, damaged or no longer need your NHS hearing aids.

 Hearing aids are issued on loan from the NHS and are valuable property.
 Please look after them and follow any maintenance advice you have been given by your audiologist.

-If you lose or damage the hearing aid through negligence, we may need to charge you £100 per hearing aid and an invoice will be issued.
+If you lose or damage the hearing aid through negligence, we may charge you per hearing aid and an invoice will be issued.
 Examples of negligence can be found below.
-We will only issue your replacement once the invoice has been paid.
+We will only issue your replacement hearing aid once the invoice has been paid.

-Payment is not taken by the Audiology Department but General Office (please see your invoice for further details).
+Payment is taken by the General Office (please see your invoice for further details), we do not accept payment direct to the Audiology Department.

-There are exemptions to being charged for lost and/or damaged hearing aids.
+There are exemptions to being charged for lost or damaged hearing aids.
 Please read the information below to check whether you are exempt.

 Hearing aid charge exemptions and examples of hearing aid neglect